 oliver: we've been talking about this lately

-there is this expectation that there is a while world of crazy amazing people doing ridiculous amazing things but that world is actually ours,
+there is this expectation that there is a while world of crazy amazing people doing ridiculous amazing things but that world is actually ours, its just us

 11:40 AM oliver: things are more tangible than one allows oneself to